Close

 Notification of Cancellation of Scholarship Award Process

-Students will be notified if their scholarship has been canceled via their SDSU email address.
+Students will be notified if any portion of their scholarship has been canceled via their SDSU email address.
 The email will detail the reason(s) for the scholarship cancellation.

 All scholarship offers are subject to available funding; offer values may vary due to the amount of funding or the number of eligible applicants.